hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Function App.
 Changing this forces a new resource to be created.
 Limit the function name to 32 characters to avoid naming collisions.
-For more information about [Function App naming rule](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules#microsoftweb)
+For more information about [Function App naming rule](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules#microsoftweb) and [Host ID Collisions](https://github.com/Azure/azure-functions-host/wiki/Host-IDs#host-id-collisions)

 * `resource_group_name` - (Required) The name of the resource group in which to create the Function App.